 “I wouldn’t have necessarily had this opportunity if I were in a permanent setting,” she said.
 “The cool thing about being a traveler is that we are sent into environments where we may have never individually sought out to experience.”

 Miller decided to become a speech pathologist traveler because she felt “stagnating” professionally in her hometown.
 Her first assignment with Med Travelers was in a teaching hospital in Loma Linda, Calif.
 After eight months, she fell in love with the community.
 She decided to hire on as a permanent employee.

 “But I found that I missed the flexibility of traveling,” Miller recalled.
 “I yearned to have more time off than permanent positions can provide, so I called (recruiter) Marissa Revland.”

 Working with Med Travelers has proven to be a good choice, she added.

 “Marissa is amazing--a very compassionate and supportive person.
 She really cares about her colleagues and strives to ensure success.”
 Miller describes her recruiter as a natural problem-solver and “the go-to person when things aren’t right.”

 Besides her travel speech pathology jobs in Loma Linda and Santa Barbara, Miller has also worked in Santa Cruz, Calif., and Vancouver, Wash.
-The Pacific Northwest is her favorite location, but living in Santa Barbara has provided plenty of opportunity to do the things she loves the most: participate in local classes to expand her cooking and painting abilities, ride horses, practice yoga and hike.
+The Pacific Northwest is her favorite location, but living in Santa Barbara has provided plenty of opportunities to do the most things she loves: participate in local classes to expand her cooking and painting abilities, ride horses, practice yoga, and hike.